Best Overall: Creativebug

 Annie’s Craft Store is a craft store first and a learning platform second.
 That said, this website has done a terrific job of sharing quality crochet classes taught by some renowned instructors.
 For example, you and your kids can learn to crochet with Jonah, a famous child prodigy crochet artist who has been featured around the world.

 Each class on this site is available on an individual basis, and most courses cost around $15.
-However, you can also sign up for a free two-week trial and then a monthly membership for $7.99 with which you get access to the entire course library in Annie's Creative Studio.
+However, you can also sign up for a free two-week trial and then a monthly membership for $7.99, which gets you access to the entire course library in Annie's Creative Studio.
 Each course has lesson descriptions, an instructor bio, a skill level, and user reviews.
 There are 550 crochet courses currently available (a total of 1,450 classes in other craft categories), with new ones frequently added.
 If you are unable to stream videos, there also are DVDs available for purchase.